 ‡ Minimum age for employment at Walmart Inc. or one of its subsidiary companies, in the United States is at least 16 years old.

 We’re in the business of welcoming—our associates spend a lot of time supporting and serving one another as well as our customers and communities.
 That’s why inclusion is a cornerstone of our business, and we are a better, more resilient company because of it.
 We focus on helping people save money so that they can live better.

 At Walmart, we believe we’re at our best when we promote diversity and inclusion across our global supply chain.
 For our suppliers, working with Walmart means access to the 220 million customers and members who visit our stores, clubs and online around the world each week.
-Last fiscal year, Walmart sourced more than $13.10 billion in goods and services from 2,899 diverse suppliers.
+In FY2021 (Feb.
+1, 2020 – Jan.
+31, 2021), Walmart sourced more than $13.10 billion in goods and services from 2,899 diverse suppliers.